TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

    .. versionchanged:: 3.3
-      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` import emulation.
+      Updated to be based directly on :mod:`importlib` rather than relying on the package internal :pep:`302` agiza emulation.

 .. function:: get_data(package, resource)

-   Get a resource from a package.
+   Get a resource kutoka a package.

    This is a wrapper for the :term:`loader` :meth:`get_data <importlib.abc.ResourceLoader.get_data>` API.
 The